-In this tutorial I will try to briefly, but as useful and accessible as possible, tell about my latest work Adventure Hut.
+In this tutorial, I will try to briefly, but as useful and accessible as possible, tell about my latest work Adventure Hut.
 Because after the publication of this project on the network, I received many requests and reviews to do Making-off.

 The idea of creating such a visualization has been in my head for a long time, but there was no time to realize it.
 The hero of this location was to be a young guy, modern, and not Indiana Jones, although this hero was much more likely to spin in my head.

-In early January 2017, I started work, and finished it in early February.
-The scene creation process took 3 weeks and another 10 days rendering on my computer.
+In early January 2017, I started work and finished it in early February.
+The scene creation process took 3 weeks and another 10 days of rendering on my computer.
 One visualization was rendered from 5 to 10 hours, depending on resolution and plot.
 It was very important for me that I worked at Corona Renderer.
 She gave me a lot of technical capabilities and the result with which I was pleased, for the first time in years at Vray.

 General principles of work